SamMochache/SamMochache/README.md

 - 💞️ I’m looking to collaborate on ...
 Data Analysis, DevSecOps
 - 📫 How to reach me ...sammochache01@gmail.com/ +254740532120
 - 😄 Pronouns: ... pip install He.Him
 - ⚡ Fun fact: ...
-I know how to draw, really good you'de be surprised. / I spend 4hours continuously programming and when I encounter issues i delete the whole repository and start afresh
+I know how to draw, really good you'de be surprised. / Dogs and Bees are the only animals in the world that smell fear.

 <!---
 SamMochache/SamMochache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.